Vyral/derek-lockett/_posts/2019-06-07-why-this-new-bill-regarding-ron-is-an-across-the-board-victory.md

 I’m holding the pen that Governor Inslee used to sign a bill that concerns RON.&nbsp;

-“Who is Ron?” you ask.
-The question is more of a what than a who, though—RON is an acronym that stands for “remote online notary.”&nbsp;
+“Who is Ron?” you ask?
+The question is more of a "what" than a "who," though—<strong>RON is an acronym that stands for “remote online notary.”</strong>&nbsp;

 Essentially, this digital tool allows buyers and sellers to sign their documents on one end of a video call, while a notary from anywhere in the world is signing electronically as well.
 If you’re a client of ours, you might already be familiar with Ron because we’ve used it now on nearly 500 transactions. &nbsp;